First Presbyterian Church (Hartford City, Indiana): Present congregation

-As of 2008, the church's congregation has 122 members.
+As of 2008, the church's congregation had 122 members.
 The Reverend David Smith is the current (2010) pastor.
 While the recent membership total reflects a decline from the pre-World War II peak years, it represents a small increase from earlier in the decade.
 The city's population has declined since the 1970s, as the region has suffered from the effects of a troubled American auto industry.
 However, Hartford City's First Presbyterian Church is still “a monument of which they [the community] may be justly proud.”
 The church conducts services in the city's historic district, in a historic building, located on land purchased in 1868.
 Situated at the corner of Franklin and High Streets, much of the church building looks the same as the outstanding structure constructed in 1892 and 1893.
 The edifice has existed in three different centuries – may it continue into a fourth.